 If you haven’t visited any shrine or temple yet, or even if you have, we would like to introduce a special way to visit a temple on Okinawa, specifically in Shuri area in Naha.

 As most people know, a Chinese calendar has a cycle of 12 animal symbols, one for each year, and one’s year of the birth is named after these animals.
-The year 2022 is the ‘Year of Tiger,’ and Japanese people often call people who are born in the year of the same sign “toshi otoko” or “toshi onna,” meaning “year’s man” and “year’s woman” respectively.
-So, if you was born in the Year of Tiger, you are a “toshi otoko” or “toshi onna” this year.
+The year 2024 is the ‘Year of Dragon,’ and Japanese people often call people who are born in the year of the same sign “toshi otoko” or “toshi onna,” meaning “year’s man” and “year’s woman” respectively.
+So, if you was born in the Year of Dragon, you are a “toshi otoko” or “toshi onna” this year.

 There are eight Buddhist statues called “Mamori Honzon” that in English means “Guardian God” and each has been assigned one or more animal symbols.
-But as they number only eight, four of them have two symbols.
 Since old times, Okinawan people have visited to pray in temples especially where their own guardian god has been enshrined.

 The four temples in Shuri are guardians of these ‘Mamori Honzon’ statues.
 The Seikou Temple enshrines the gods of the years of Monkey and Sheep, the Shuri Kannon Temple enshrines the gods of the years of Dragon, Snake, Mouse, Ox, Tiger and Horse.
 Ankoku Temple enshrines only the god of the year of Bird.
 Daruma Temple enshrines the deities of the years of Rabbit, Dog and Boar.

 All four of those temples are located in the Shuri district of Naha, near the Shuri Castle, and people call those temples “Places of the Shuri Twelve.”
 Visiting all four temples is called “The Tour of Shuri Twelve Places”.